hollownotempty/Portfolio_4/README.md

    9. As a {USER}, I want {TO SEE TESTIMONIALS FROM PAST CLIENTS}, so that {I CAN SEE WHAT PEOPLE ARE SAYING BEFORE I HIRE THE PRODUCER}.
    10. As a {ADMIN}, I want {THE SUBMISSIONS REVIEW PAGE TO BE PRIVATE}, so that {REGULAR USERS CANT SEE/DOWNLOAD OTHERS FILES}.
    11. As a {USER}, I want {SITE MESSAGES UPON SITE ACTIONS}, so that {I CAN GET FEEDBACK IF I HAVE CORRENTLY OR INCORRECTLY USED THE SITE}.
-   12. As a {ADMIN}, I want {THE CONFIRMATION EMAIL TO SEND AN INVOICE TO THE CLIENT}, so that {THEY CAN PAY FOR THE SERVICE USING PAYPAL}.

 ## Technology Design